 So how does a GSHP system work?
 Very simply, energy in the form of heat is taken from the ground.
 There is a misconception that this is geothermal heat from the core of the earth, but it is actually solar gain from the sun.
 A ground collector is installed to transfer the heat from the ground to a heat exchanger that is connected to the GSHP system.
 There is a closed loop circuit containing refrigerant that boils at a very low temperature between the heat exchanger and the GSHP itself.
-The heat from the ground boils the refrigerant that is then compressed by the GSHP system making it a more usable temperature (normally between forty five and fifty five degrees centigrade) that is then pumped around a property’s heating and hot water systems, delivering heat and hot water to the property.
+The heat from the ground boils the refrigerant that is then compressed by the GSHP system making it a more usable temperature (normally between thirty five and fifty five degrees centigrade) that is then pumped around a property’s heating and hot water systems, delivering heat and hot water to the property.

 There are a number of ground collector systems that can be used in conjunction with a GSHP system.
 These include horizontal, vertical boreholes, and lake collectors.
 Geological surveys are carried out on each GSHP project to determine the right type and size of collector system.